jgordon/axioms/axioms/14 Space.md

                         (independentScales a2 a3))))))))
 ```

-Lines 2-3 take care of the two-dimensional case; lines 4-7 the
-three-dimensional case.

 A framework thus consists of a domain, two or three independent
 relations and two or three unique corresponding axes that intersect
 in a single element called the origin.

 Any element in the domain can have an x-coordinate and a y-coordinate.